adsp-polito/2024-P9-RAG-MARCO/README.md

 ```

 ## Usage
-Once you have installed the required libraries and cloned the dataset repository, you need to  simply run the stable_system.ipynb,  you can use the following hyperparameter arguments to customize the training process:
+Once you have installed the required libraries and cloned the dataset repository, you need to simply `run the stable_system.ipynb`,  you can use the following hyperparameter arguments to customize the training process:

 - `--epoch`: Number of epochs for training (default is 50).
 - `--batch_size`: Batch size for training (default is 512).